 7. Choose music that will speak to your audience

-Consider demographics when choosing music for your video.
+Consider demographics when choosing music for your marketing video.
 Is your target market people that listen to music based on a cultural tribe they’re a part of (hiphop, indie rock, or electronic dance music, for example)?
 Will the choice of a certain genre speak straight to the heart of the viewer you are trying to reach?
 If you’re trying to reach a broad market, or many age ranges, look for music that is broadly appealing; you don’t want to alienate your audience with anything too genre-specific.

 8. Utilize sonic frequency and tone